odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 ### CNN

 The CNN model is more or less a standard CNN network.
 The only difference is that we treat the two views, left and right, separately when performing convolution, pooling and batch normalization.
 In other words, the right and left views have their own set of weights and biases.
 Convolution, max pooling and batch normalization layers for stereo images are implemented in `models/stereoconv.py`.
 We use circular padding on each view (wrapping around in both directions).
+The implementation of the CNN model can be found in `models/cnn.py`.

 It is well-known and not hard to see that the convolutional layers are equivariant under translations.
 The idea for the SmoothCNN model is to force the CNN model to be invariant under symmetries as well.
 In the GCNN model, we build $G$-equivariant layers and force invariance later in the network.

 **TODO: Insert baseline CNN model specs here.**